 Sales leaders are responsible for meeting company revenue targets, motivating their teams and ensuring customer satisfaction.
 Interestingly, most large organizations make it difficult for these people to make a difference.
 They burden sales leaders with support from people who complicate decision-making, put up roadblocks and prevent innovation—the decision-making power shifts from these leaders to support positions with little contact with the customers.

+Despite Paul developing some innovative programs, Paul and his team routinely come up against bureaucracy and roadblocks.
 In Paul’s case, there are several non-performing sales reps on the team whom Paul would love to fire.
-HR and legal mandate that these reps are put on a performance improvement program for at least 6 months, and Paul knows that this will only continue to have a negative impact on sales performance.
-Despite Paul’s development of some innovative programs, Paul and his team routinely come up against bureaucracy and roadblocks.
+HR and legal mandate that these reps be put on a performance improvement program for at least six months, and Paul knows that this will only continue to impact sales performance negatively.

 Paul has found that even the smallest initiatives require discussions and approvals, which continually drain his energy.

-As a result, organizations inadvertently sap the enthusiasm and energy of their top leaders, leaving them frustrated, burnt out and ready to leave.
+As a result, organizations inadvertently sap the enthusiasm and energy of their top leaders, leaving them frustrated, burnt out and ready to go.

 Who does Paul share his frustrations with?
 Where does he go for inspiration?

-His boss is far too busy and only reaches out when sales are down or an issue.
+His boss is too busy and only reaches out when sales are down or there is n issue.
 In his present position, his boss is no longer an option.
 Paul’s boss has his issues to deal with, and he expects Paul to identify the problem and solve them.
 The last thing Paul wants is to appear that he is not on top of his business.

 His Peers – Early in his career, Paul had many peers with whom he could discuss his frustrations.
 Now they are distrustful and battle with him for resources and recognition.